liberland/laws/drafting/consolidated/judical-process-law.md

 A Judge may issue a warrant upon a showing of probable cause, supported by oath or affirmation, and particularly describing the place to be searched and the persons or things to be seized.

 #### Section 2: Types of Warrants
+There shall be the following types of Warrants:
    **a) Search Warrants**: A search warrant authorizes Law Enforcement Officers to search a specific location for specific items and to seize those items if found.

    **b) Arrest Warrants:** An arrest warrant authorizes Law Enforcement Officers to arrest a specific individual based on probable cause that the individual has committed a crime.

    **c) Bench Warrants** A bench warrant is issued by a Judge when a defendant fails to appear in court as required, authorizing Law Enforcement Officers to arrest the defendant and bring them to court.

 #### Section 3: Execution of Warrants
 1. Law Enforcement Officers shall execute warrants in accordance with the terms of the warrant and applicable laws and regulations.